 - Suzuki string, recorder and flute students participate in several Performance Celebrations throughout the school year.
 Performance Celebrations substitute for regular classes and lessons.

-- The Preparatory Center reserves the right to dismiss a student in cases where their own behavior or that of a parent or guardian creates an unsafe or hostile environment for other students, parents, faculty, or staff.
+- The Preparatory Center reserves the right to dismiss a student in cases where his or her own behavior or that of a parent or guardian creates an unsafe or hostile environment for other students, parents, faculty or staff.

 - The Preparatory Center reserves the right to change a student's class level during the school year to ensure his or her proper development.